7-step auto enrolment checklist for employers

 Retirement saving is an important issue.
 People are living longer and need more money in retirement.
 Many workers don’t have enough – or even any – retirement savings.
 Auto enrolment was introduced to change this.
 Find out more about what you need to do as an employer.

-When the UK government found too few workers were putting money into a pension, they introduced a new law – called automatic enrollment or ‘auto enrollment’ – to help fix the problem.
+When the UK government found too few workers were putting money into a pension, they introduced a new law – called automatic enrolment or ‘auto enrolment’ – to help fix the problem.

-This means every employer must automatically enroll workers into a workplace pension scheme if they are aged between 22 and the state pension age, earn more than £10,000 a year and work in the UK.
-This automatic enrollment is automatic from the employee perspective only – as an employer there are things which you need to do.
+This means every employer must automatically enrol workers into a workplace pension scheme if they are aged between 22 and the state pension age, earn more than £10,000 a year and work in the UK.
+This automatic enrolment is automatic from the employee perspective only – as an employer there are things which you need to do.

-Follow the seven-step checklist below to ensure you understand your auto enrollment obligations and what to do about them.
+Follow the seven-step checklist below to ensure you understand your auto enrolment obligations and what to do about them.

 Know your staging date and when to act